Boundary Effects on the Thermodynamics of Quantum Fields Near a Static Black Hole: Thermodynamics Around the Black Hole

 Here we listed only the first few coefficients that we will need in the following.
-Also note that for the Dirichlet problem the heat kernel coefficients for the operator $-\Delta+U$ are \cite{Gilkey, Vas}
+For the Dirichlet problem, the heat kernel coefficients for the operator $-\Delta+U$ in a region $\mathcal{S}$ with boundary $\partial\mathcal{S}$ are given by \cite{Gilkey, Vas}

+In general, coefficients with integer indices contain both bulk and boundary terms (except for $a_{0}$, which is just proportional to the volume of the bulk), and those with half-integer indices consist only of boundary terms.